and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Rotator Cuff Repair

-Dr. Porter may recommend shoulder replacement if a patient is experiencing the following symptoms and has not had improvement with conservative treatments:
+Dr. Cahill may recommend shoulder replacement if a patient is experiencing the following symptoms and has not had improvement with conservative treatments:

 - Advanced arthritis in the shoulder causing shoulder pain that interferes with daily life